ethanthoma/effect/README.md

 ### Chaining Effects

-Use `flat_map` and `map` to sequence operations, only continuing on success, or short-circuiting on error:
+Use `then` and `map` to sequence operations, only continuing on success, or short-circuiting on error:

 ```gleam
 import gleam/float